Honey badger: Behaviour and ecology

-The honey badger is mostly solitary, but has also been seen in Africa hunting in pairs.
+The honey badger is mostly solitary but has been seen in Africa hunting in pairs.
 It also uses old burrows of aardvark, warthog and termite mounds.
 In the Serengeti National Park, the activity levels of the honey badger was largely dependent on the time of year; in the dry season, it was mostly nocturnal, in contrast to the wet season, when it remained active throughout the day, reaching its zenith during crepuscular hours.
-In the Sariska Tiger Reserve in India, a study concluded that the honey badger was highly nocturnal; a study in the Cauvery Wildlife Sanctuary yielded similar results.
+In the Sariska Tiger Reserve in India, a study concluded that the honey badger was highly nocturnal.
+This finding was corroborated by another study in the Cauvery Wildlife Sanctuary.
 The honey badger is a skilled digger, able to dig tunnels into hard ground in 10 minutes.
 These burrows usually have only one entry, are usually only 1–3 m long with a nesting chamber that is not lined with any bedding.

 Adults control a patch of land known as a home range.
 Females establish a large home range that changes in size depending foremost on the abundance of food, and particularly when rearing young, while males' considerably larger home ranges depend on the availability of females in heat; this often leads to males' home ranges intersecting with that of about 13 females.
 Adult males have an average home range of 548 km2, compared to females' average of 138 km2.
 It is suggested that adult males have a dominance hierarchy, and that females tend to avoid contact with each other, displaying less profound territorial behavior in spite of the 25% overlap in female home ranges.
 In the wild, honey badgers were confirmed to scent-mark while squatting, and it is suggested that this behaviour is an "important form of communication".
 They frequently scent-mark their territories with anal gland excretions, feces and urine.
 According to personal accounts, honey badgers in captivity were said to scent-mark in a squatting position, releasing fluid from their anal glands.